davisagli/mr.igor/README.txt

 If the --print option is specified then the rewritten file will be written to stdout.
 (This allows the use of igor as a filter for editors.)
 Otherwise the file will be modified inplace.

+If the --reap option is specified then imports will be added to the database from the specified file, but nothing will be written to stdout and the file will not be modified.

 Only "from x import y" style imports are tracked and inserted.
 Aliases ("from x import y as z") are not supported.